rbachawal/Mywork/Motr/MotrCodeStyle.md

 In addition to the above syntactic conventions, Motr code should try to adhere to some higher level idioms.

-  * a loop repeated N times is written
+  * A loop repeated N times is written

           for (i = 0; i < N; ++i) {
                   body;